biril/backbone-faux-server/README.md

     properties:

     * `context.data`: Attributes of the Model (or Collection) being proccessed.
-Valid only on 'create' (POST) or 'update' (PUT).
+Valid only on 'create' (POST) or 'update' (PUT) or 'patch' (PATCH).
+In the specific case of PATCH, `context.data` may only contain a _subset_ of Model's attributes.
-    * `context.httpMethod`: The HTTP Method (POST, GET, PUT, DELETE) that is currently being handled by the handler.
+    * `context.httpMethod`: The HTTP Method (POST, GET, PUT, PATCH or DELETE) that is currently being handled by the handler.
     * `context.url`: The URL that is currently being handled by the handler.
-    * `context.httpMethodOverride`: The true HTTP method (POST, GET, PUT, DELETE) that is currently being handled when `Backbone.emulateHTTP` is set to true.
+    * `context.httpMethodOverride`: The true HTTP method (POST, GET, PUT, PATCH or DELETE) that is currently being handled when `Backbone.emulateHTTP` is set to true.
 The equivalent of [Backbone's](http://backbonejs.org/#Sync-emulateHTTP) `X-HTTP-Method-Override` header.
     * `context.route`: The route that is currently being handled by the handler.

-    On success, the handler should return created Model attributes after handling a POST and updated Model attributes after handling a PUT.
+    On success, the handler should return created Model attributes after handling a POST and updated Model attributes after handling a PUT or PATCH.
 Return Model attributes after handling a GET or an array of Model attributes after handling a GET that refers to a collection.
 Note that only attributes that have been changed on the server (and should be updated on the client) need to be included in returned hashes.
 Return nothing after handling a DELETE.
     On failure, return any string (presumably a custom error messsage, an HTTP status code that indicates failure, etc).

 #### addRoutes (routes)